Polynomial Chaos Expanded Gaussian Process: PCEGP Model Setup for Benchmark Experiments

 In this section, the PCEGP model setup for experiments is described.
 For all experiments, the same model setup is used, which is shown in Figure~\ref{fig_pcegp_experiments}.
-Here, the inputs are scaled between $0$ and $1$ with the min-max scaler.
+Here, the input scaling is part of HPO.
 The output is normalized, which proved to be the best configuration.
-To compute the input-dependent lengthscale parameters $\hat{\boldsymbol{l}}\left(\boldsymbol{x}^*\right)$, the Legendre PCE basis is used for each covariance function, with a polynomial degree $q$ to be optimized and a uniform distribution between $0$ and $1$.
-The polynomial degree is suggested by the TPE betweeen $5$ and $10$.
-With the squared exponential, absolute exponential, Matérn$_{3/2}$, and rational quadratic, four different covariance functions are used.
+To compute the input-dependent lengthscale parameters $\hat{l}\left(\boldsymbol{x}^*\right)$, the Legendre PCE basis is used for each covariance function, with a fixed polynomial degree $q_l=5$ and a uniform distribution between the range of $\left[-1, 1\right]$.

+For the UCI datasets, preliminary tests have shown that no HP transformation achieves the best results.
+Therefore, the hyperparameter transformation is omitted in the final model setup for experiments.
+With the squared exponential, absolute exponential, Matérn$_{3/2}$, Matérn$_{5/2}$, and rational quadratic, five different covariance functions are used.
 These covariance functions vary from very sharp variations to smooth variations and are be combined to map a wide range of function curves.
-For the modeling tasks in this work, the noise variance is fixed to $10^{-4}$ as the aim is to achieve the most accurate model predictions in the benchmarks.
+For the modeling tasks in this work, the noise variance is homoscedastic.